 - Overall, we rate Foreign Affairs Least Biased based on balanced story selection and minimal editorial bias.
-We also rate them High for factual reporting due to proper sourcing of information as well as having a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing of information and having a clean fact check record.

 Factual Reporting: HIGH

 Foreign Affairs is an American journal of international relations and U.S. foreign policy.
-It has been published bimonthly since 1922 by the Council on Foreign Relations, a nonprofit, 4,900-member organization, think tank and publisher that specializes in U.S. foreign policy and international affairs.
-In 2009, Foreign Affairs launched its new website, ForeignAffairs.com, which offers both print content and online-only features.
-The current editor is Gideon Rose and the website lists all staff members.
+It has been published bimonthly since 1922 by the Council on Foreign Relations, a nonprofit, 4,900-member organization, think tank, and publisher specializing in U.S. foreign policy and international affairs.
+In 2009, Foreign Affairs launched its new website, ForeignAffairs.com, which offers print and online-only features.
+The current editor is Gideon Rose, and the website lists all staff members.

 Funded by / Ownership

-Foreign Affairs is owned by the Council on Foreign Relations (CFR), which is an independent, nonpartisan membership organization, think tank, and publisher.
-The CFR is funded through sales of Foreign Affairs Magazine as well as donations and grants, which they full disclose here.
+The Council on Foreign Relations (CFR), an independent membership organization, think tank, and publisher, owns Foreign Affairs.
+The CFR is funded through sales of Foreign Affairs Magazine and donations and grants, which they fully disclose here.

 Analysis / Bias

 Overall, we rate Foreign Affairs Least Biased based on balanced story selection and minimal editorial bias.
-We also rate them High for factual reporting due to proper sourcing of information as well as having a clean fact check record.
-(D. Van Zandt 8/16/2016) Updated (6/23/2019)
+We also rate them High for factual reporting due to proper sourcing of information and having a clean fact check record.
+(D. Van Zandt 8/16/2016) Updated (10/28/2022)